 Although they are privately owned, the Shiants aren’t off limits to you.
 This is largely because of Scotland’s right-to-roam laws, but it’s also reflective of the owner’s attitudes.
 Adam Nicolson, who owned the Shiants before passing them on to his son, writes in his book Sea Room: An Island Life in the Hebrides that “Land—particularly land that is out on the edge of things, and particularly land that is a rich concentration of the marvels of the natural world—is to be shared.”

 And as Nicolson does, you will want to share the Shiants.
-You’ll want to take temporarily joint ownership with them in conjunction with tens of thousands of Atlantic puffins breeding in burrows on the slopes of Garbh Eilean, one of the Shiant Isles at the south end of the Minch, as well as hundreds of thousands of black-legged kittiwakes, common shags, great skuas, guillemots, gulls, northern fulmars, puffins and razorbills that have a fondness for the precipitous, neck-craning, black-basalt cliffs that soar to 500 feet.
+You’ll want to take temporarily joint ownership of them in conjunction with tens of thousands of Atlantic puffins breeding in burrows on the slopes of Garbh Eilean, one of the Shiant Isles at the south end of the Minch, as well as hundreds of thousands of black-legged kittiwakes, common shags, great skuas, guillemots, gulls, northern fulmars, puffins and razorbills that have a fondness for the precipitous, neck-craning, black-basalt cliffs that soar to 500 feet.

 In the Shiants, under the reeling clouds of birds, seals lounge on rocky outcrops.
 Balancing nearby are cormorants, their wings outstretched.
 Basking and blue sharks, dolphins, porpoises and minke whales swim in the cool waters.